DeijoseDevelop/DeijoseDevelop/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I am passionate about exploring new technologies and developing software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp; I am currently a software developer with many years of experience, specialized in mobile app development with React Native, Flutter, Native Android, and Native iOS, as well as web development with React and Next.js.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I am constantly learning more about Artificial Intelligence, Systems Design, and Cloud Architecture, enhancing my skills in backend development with Python, Django, Flask, Express, and NestJS.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I dedicate myself to improving my skills and sharing knowledge through blog writing and mentoring.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp; Feel free to reach out to me for pro bono consulting and volunteering, or just for an interesting discussion about software development.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can send me an email!
+I will respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>